rclone/rclone/docs/content/docs.md

 ### --stats=TIME ###

-Rclone will print stats at regular intervals to show its progress.
+Commands which transfer data (`sync`, `copy`, `copyto`, `move`, `moveto`) will print data transfer stats at regular intervals to show their progress.

 This sets the interval.

 The default is `1m`.
 Use 0 to disable.

+If you set the stats interval then all command can show stats.
+This can be useful when running other commands, `check` or `mount` for example.

 ### --stats-unit=bits|bytes ###